ByteBrewIO/ByteBrewiOSSDK/README.md

  [ByteBrew Dashboard](https://dashboard.bytebrew.io): Setup your mobile games and view your real-time analytics.

  ## Installation
- You can download the iOS Native package from this github to install straight into your project.
+ You can download the iOS Native package from this github and unzip the files and place them straight into your project.

  Follow the [documentation](https://docs.bytebrew.io/sdk/ios) to continue integration.